Getting Started

 </addresses>

-element.
+This would allow you to iterate over the results for models whose root tag is the element.
 This pattern works for us at the moment, but we plan to support custom approaches in the future.
 The parser streams the results as they are pulled from the REST call so as to avoid upfront loading and potential memory issues.

 Support for Namespaces